syedsaqib2457/php-hash/documentation/add_node.md

 ### data [internal_ip_address_version_6]

-This is required if the node has a private IPv6 address for internal routing to external IP addresses on the instance.
+This is required if the node has a private IPv6 address for internal routing to external IP addresses on the device.

 The value must be a `reserved IPv6 address`.